openwebos/build-desktop/README.md

 =============

 The scripts in this repository are used to build, install, and run Open webOS on an Ubuntu Linux desktop computer.

-This is the current active development repository for the desktop build scripts for Open webOS.

 How to Build on Ubuntu Linux